myungsunpark-o/myungsunpark-o.github.io/_pages/cv.md

   - /resume
 ---

-You can down my full CV in the sidebar on the left.
+You can download my full CV in the sidebar on the left.
 <hr style="margin: 30px 0;" />

 Education